 Bipolar II disorder (pronounced "bipolar two") is a form of mental illness.
 Bipolar II is similar to bipolar I disorder, with moods cycling between high and low over time.

-A person affected by bipolar II disorder has had at least one hypomanic episode in life.
-Most people with bipolar II disorder also suffer from episodes of depression.
+A person affected by bipolar II disorder has had at least one hypomanic episode in his or her life.
+Most people with bipolar II disorder suffer more often from episodes of depression.
 This is where the term "manic depression" comes from.

 In between episodes of hypomania and depression, many people with bipolar II disorder live normal lives.